Bitcoin-Based/bitcoin-organization-builder/README.md

 ## Bitcoin-based Organization Builder

-A revolutionary framework for creating next-generation management systems where Bitcoin is at the core of operations.
+A framework for creating next-generation management systems where Bitcoin is at the core of operations.

 Key Focus Areas: